 When you’re setting up for your shoot:

 - Pick a space without loud ambient noises.

 - Steer clear of air conditioning units, generators, traffic noise, and anything else that creates a hum.

 - Try to find a shoot location that allows you to control ambient noise.

-- If you’re shooting in your office, make sure you warn the folks in the background that you may need to “pull a Spielberg” and ask them firmly to be quiet!
+- If you’re shooting in your office, make sure you warn the folks in the background that you may need to “pull a Spielberg” and firmly ask them to be quiet!

 However, lavalier microphones are particularly finicky.
 Whether or not they’ll capture good audio depends on getting the perfect placement.
 Start by placing the lav about six inches below your talent’s chin.
 Your goal is to make sure that the microphone has a clear path to the mouth.
 A few other downsides associated with the lavalier mic includes how it calls attention to itself on screen and often needs post-production equalization (EQ) treatment to reduce “muddiness.”

 If a lavalier mic seems like the right fit for you, here are a few hand-picked options to look into: